sibusiso-14/collectiveart-co-za-a7040891/README.md

-# Collectiveart
+# Collaborateart

-Project Name: Collaborate.art
+Project Name: Collaborateart.co.za

 Concept: A minimalist, artsy, and modern multi-vendor fashion marketplace where independent fashion designers can showcase and sell their clothing collections.